amalagaura/camunda-workflow/README.md

         config.action_mailer.show_previews = false

-to your `development.rb` file to solve Listen errors about a symlink.
-Unless you are using ActionMailer previews in which case you should have the directory created already.
+to your `development.rb` file to solve listen errors about a symlink.
+Unless you are using ActionMailer previews, in which case you should have the directory created already.

 ## Contributing